 I grew up in Southern California, where the sun is so doggedly bright most of the year that winter feels more like an abstraction than a genuine season.
 Or perhaps like a subtle, vaguely aggravating shift from drinking a hot cup of coffee to finding it’s gone tepid.
-This has made me embrace European winters with a gusto that might seem silly and overly romantic from a local perspective.
+This has made me embrace European winters with a gusto that might seem silly and overly romantic.

-But Paris in the winter inspires that sort of thinking, at least in me.
-While natives complained of dark, unforgiving days and pointed out with disgust how slushy water gathering in the gutters trapped bits of trash and mucked up shoes and pantcuffs, I’d be noting how the pearly, subdued November light (on a sunny day, that is) cast striking shadows from trees and buildings.
+But Paris in the winter months inspires that sort of thinking, at least in me.
+While native city-dwellers often complain of dark, unforgiving days and point out with disgust how slushy water gathering in the gutters trapped bits of trash and mucked up shoes and pant legs, I notice how the pearly, subdued November light (on a sunny day, that is) cast striking shadows from trees and buildings.

 Sure, there’s hardly ever much snow: when it’s wet, you mostly end up putting up with days of icy, miserable rain (in French, you might call such precipitation “une petite pluie de merde” (literally, “a little shit[ty] rain”.)

 It also sometimes means foregoing going out on a Sunday, excepting dramatic dashes to the nearest foggy-windowed brasserie or endearingly shabby old cinema.
 But that’s precisely part of what makes winter here enjoyable (at least to me).

 Read related: When to Visit Paris?
 (Hint: There’s No Universal Answer)

 Without further ado, here are some of the best things to see and do if you’re traveling to Paris in the winter: a few of my preferred places to stroll, think, dream, or just hole up on a cold, dark day in the capital.